Last Updated on October 8, 2020

 My hubby is convinced

 My chocoholic hubby is of course also a huge chocolate mousse connoisseur and described it as “heaven on the spoon”.
-When he tried it, he first thought, that it’s an indulgent chocolate mousse and couldn’t get enough of it.
+When he tried it, he first thought, that it’s an indulgent chocolate mousse and couldn't get enough of it.
+I'm convinced that you will love this recipe too.

 Did I mention, that I'm massively obsessed with aquafaba and, that I can't wait to test out more creative recipes with this miracle fluid.
 But for this week I have to stop creating these fascinating clean eating desserts and use up the chickpeas and beans that are waiting in my fridge;)